kumu/weavr-docs/guides/admin-vs-member.md

 A Weavr community has two types of users:

-- **Admin(s)**- serve to manage the community and have more "rights" within the app than regular Members
+- **Admin(s)**- An admin serves to manage the community and has more "rights" within the app than regular Members
-- **Members**- any person added to an existing community that is not an Admin, is a Member
+- **Members**- Any person added to an existing community that is not an Admin

 ## Making someone an Admin
 By default, the person that initially created the Weavr community is automatically an Admin.
 Only Admins can grant other members Admin status.